Ulcerative Colitis ICD 10: Key Codes and Their Implications

 For severe ulcerative colitis that does not respond to medication treatment, surgical treatments may be considered:

 Colectomy: Surgical removal of the colon can result in a cure.
-Patients may require an ileostomy or an ileal pouch-anal anastomosis (IPAA) for waste management.
+Patients may need an ileostomy or an ileal pouch-anal anastomosis (IPAA) for waste management.

 Living with ulcerative colitis